CS3219-AY2324S1/ay2324s1-course-assessment-g46/project/matching-service/README.md

 ### findMatch

-> Format: `socket.emit("findMatch", {socketId, complexity, time})`
+> Format: `socket.emit("findMatch", {socketId, complexity, time, token})`

-Signals to the server that the client trying to find a match. `socketId` is the id of the client's socket, `complexity` is the user's selected complexity and `time` is the timestamp of finding a match.
+Signals to the server that the client trying to find a match. `socketId` is the id of the client's socket, `complexity` is the user's selected complexity and `time` is the timestamp of finding a match. `token` is the user's JWT token received from the user service when logging in.

 ### cancel